pbossman/Schlauge.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Phil Bossman.
+I am a PowerShell enthusiest.
+I enjoy technology and learning.

+I've been working in the IT industry for over 25 years.
+I've worked with small companies, then moving to managing all IT operations for a Pk-8 private school.
+I transitioned to Healthcare IT, where I spent 10 years learnign the ropes of .
+I spenI stated .
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family